Open-Source-Project-Collaboration/osc-bot/docs/03 - Implementation.md

 other files can do when ran directly.

-## Configuration
+## The Database

 Hence we prefer hosting CrunchBang on Heroku, we opted to use MySQL with SQLAlchemy python package.
-This is not because we store our members' data, but rather for pure configuration purposes.

-Current config data we hold are:

-- channel IDs
+Please check out [the tables](10%20-%20Tables.md) for information about the data we store.

 The SQLAlchemy uses PostgreSQL on production whilst using sqlite on development environments.
 This can be set in the `.env` file by setting `ENV=dev` or